-The Big Agnes Seedhouse SL 1 is an easy-to-setup one person backpacking tent that weighs 2 lbs 8 oz.
+The Big Agnes Seedhouse SL 1 is an easy-to-setup one-person backpacking tent that weighs 2 lbs 8 oz.
 A long-time customer favorite, it has a roomy interior for people who want more interior living space to change clothes or hang out in without having to go to sleep.
 One of the notable things about this tent is that it’s built with thicker, more durable fabrics than some of Big Agnes’s ultralight backpacking tents.
-While that makes the Seedhouse a bit heavier, it is still a lightweight sub-3-pound tent, well-suited for a enthusiast backpacker who gets out a lot and wants a tent that is going to last without a lot of babying.
+While that makes the Seedhouse a bit heavier, it is still a lightweight sub-3-pound tent, well-suited for an enthusiast backpacker who gets out a lot and wants a tent that is going to last without a lot of babying.

 Specs at a Glance